 Let me confess.
-Ooty and Cunnoor have been in my travel bucket since quite a long time.
+Ooty and Coonoor have been in my travel bucket since quite a long time.
 In January 2020 we had closed on October to explore the serene Tamil Nadu, and the rest is history.
-‘Out of Love‘ took us to the tranquil dreamy lanes of Cunnoor and Ooty, making us crave even more!
+‘Out of Love‘ took us to the tranquil dreamy lanes of Coonoor and Ooty, making us crave even more!
 The Rasika Duggal and Purab Kohli starrer revenge drama left us speechless with the brilliant performance and equally brilliant cinematography that brought the beauty of the places to life.
-From French style homes to lush green tea estates, Out Of Love gave us a full tour of Ooty and Cunnoor.
+From French style homes to lush green tea estates, Out Of Love gave us a full tour of Ooty and Coonoor.

 The series is available on Disney Hotstar.
 Season 2 just arrived in April 2021.